-Apparently, except for transit visitor, all other visitors can undertake any permitted activity enumerated in Appendix 3 of Appendix V for visitors.
-However, the permitted paid engagement (PPE) visitor visa UK also allows paid activities under Appendix 4 for up to one month for certain types of visitors such as:
+Apparently, except for transit visitors, all other types of visitors can undertake any permitted activity enumerated in Appendix 3 of Appendix V of the Immigration Rules.
+However, the permitted paid engagement (PPE) visa also allows certain types of qualified and well-known professionals to undertake paid activities under Appendix 4 for up to one month in the UK.

 - visiting examiners or assessors

 - examiners/assessors/lecturers invited by a recognised organisation on a permitted paid engagement (PPE) visitor visa

 Do non-visa nationals needs to apply for UK PPE visa?

 No, non-visa nationals such as citizens of US, Australia, Canada don’t need to apply for UK PPE visa.
 However, non-visa nationals need to bring the PPE Invitation Letter and present it to UK immigration authorities as a proof of seeking entry as a senior professional to undertake permitted paid activity in the UK for up to 1-month.

 For instance, an Australian senior professor, who is visiting the UK for delivering lectures at a University, apart from the Invitation Letter also needs to bring evidence of the academic and professional standing and qualifications, such as a resume, and list of publications.
 Moreover, the visiting professor may also bring some evidence that he/she intends to continue the current employment as Professor in Australia (or elsewhere, but not in the UK) after the visit.

 Is it possible to use UK PPE visa for repeat visits?

 No, the PPE route is not for making repeat temporary paid employment in the UK.
 Perhaps, the payment to a PPE visitor is only for a short engagement.
 However, the applicant’s/visitor’s main place of employment is overseas.
 Therefore, if an applicant intends to make repeat visit on PPE visa then the ECO may likely refuse the application.